williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 #### Create Users

-* Create new users in the downstream application based on values derived from the Okta user profile and Okta group assignment.
+Create new users in the downstream application based on values derived from the Okta user profile and Okta group assignment.

-* Read (Import) users & groups
+#### Read (Import) Users and Groups

-* Import users & groups from the downstream application in order to match them to existing Okta users, or to create new Okta users from the imported application.
+Import users & groups from the downstream application in order to match them to existing Okta users, or to create new Okta users from the imported application.

 #### Update Users